 Held every two years, the ASEAN Green Hotel Award is a form of appreciation and recognition towards tourism stakeholders for adopting the ASEAN Green Hotel Standards into their services.
 Environmental issues are the main aspects for the assessment, as stipulated in the ASEAN Green Hotel Standard document.
 Criteria and essential requirements include environmental policy and hotel operation activities, utilization of green products, cooperation with local community and organizations, human resources development, solid waste management, energy efficiency, water efficiency, water quality management (indoor and outdoor), noise pollution control, waste water treatment and management, and toxic and chemical substance disposal management.

-Nine other hotels in Malaysia were also honoured with the award, which include Shangri-La Hotel, Kuala Lumpur’s sister properties Shangri-La’s Tanjung Aru Resort and Spa, Kota Kinabalu, Shangri-La’s Rasa Ria Resort, Kota Kinabalu and Shangri-La’s Rasa Sayang Resort and Spa, Penang.
+Nine other hotels in Malaysia were also honoured with the award, which include Shangri-La Hotel, Kuala Lumpur’s sister properties Shangri-La’s Tanjung Aru Resort and Spa, Kota Kinabalu, Shangri-La’s Rasa Ria Resort & Spa, Kota Kinabalu and Shangri-La’s Rasa Sayang Resort and Spa, Penang.

 The hotel’s CSR ambassadors alongside General Manager Manfred Weber (fourth from left moving right), Area Hygienist & Sanitation Manager Anthony Suppiah and Hotel Manager Allwyn Drego give a thumbs-up to keeping things Green.